sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 sensuctl asset add sensu/sensu-ruby-runtime:0.1.0
 {{< /code >}}

-Again, you will see an `added asset` response.
+Again, you will receive an `added asset` response.

 Use sensuctl to confirm that both the `disk-checks-plugins` and `sensu-ruby-runtime` dynamic runtime assets are ready to use: